Did you attend last year?

 7:00 a.m. to 4:00 p.m. — MoKan Ag Tour (optional)

-The MoKan NAMA Ag Tour is a one-day, on-farm experience where attendees will tour and learn about different nuances of agricultural operations in the surrounding area.
+Join us for the MoKan NAMA Ag Tour on Wednesday, August 14!
+This is a one-day, on-farm experience where attendees will tour and learn about different nuances of agricultural operations in the surrounding area.

 The cost is $100/person and includes breakfast and lunch as part of the tour.
 The tour will start and end at the Marriott Plaza Hotel with a 7:00 a.m. departure and return to the hotel by 4:00 p.m.